Snapchain/devops/README.md

 # devops

 This repo contains the ansible playbooks for setting up all our remote servers.

-It:
+`debian_server_setup_playbook.yml`
 - sets up the server with a shared user `snapchain`
+- installs build-essential, ca-certificates, curl, git, zsh
 - installs oh-my-zsh
+- installs and configures powerlevel10k theme
-- installs docker and git
+- installs and sets up docker

 Ansible is used because: